scelarek/scelarek/README.md

 ---

 ## 🔗 Important Links & Resources
 Some of these resources are *Private Projects* due to copyright and therefore by *Request Only*.
+I'd be happy to share them with you otherwise!

 ### Data Wrangling.
 Cleaning, and EDA
 - [COVID Prediction Wrangle, and Clean](https://github.com/scelarek/BrainStation_Capstone/blob/05050d52ac2f0164d80a2c3e39528ba1e2127e6c/Capstone/1.%20Covid%20Preprocessing.ipynb)